 We have branches at three important locations in Ireland.
 You can find us in Cork, Dublin and Dun Laoghaire.
-It is easy to book online and many of our top offers allow for rebooking and cancellation, making it easy to have more flexibility when planning your travels.
+It is easy to book online for more flexibility when planning your travels.
 As you are guided through the online booking process you can take a look at all the great optional features that are available to add to your rental car.
-Keep reading on down this page to get an idea of some of the top architectural and natural sights in Ireland, which can you can use to help plan your itinerary.

 You can choose from a range of car categories that are suitable for a range of travel and occasions.
 In Ireland you will find all of our rental cars are from premium international brands such as Toyota, BMW, Mercedes-Benz and Ford.